realhuno/Chorus32-ESP32LapTimer/pcb/smeat/esp32-wroom-timer-v1/README.md

 # Bugs
  - Wrong SMA footprint (still fits though)
- - Buzzer fottprint is a little bit too small for my buzzers
+ - Buzzer footprint is a little bit too small for my buzzers
  - A vertically mounted XT60 might be better